broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 * Bounty for withdrawal
 * Minimum Number of confirmation to be processed
 * State: new, expired, processed, cancelled, pending, waiting for approve
-  * `New` is needed to save relays confirms.
+  * `New` relays confirmations needed to be saved.
-  * `Expired` - current round ttl is expired and withdrawal can not be processed.
+  * `Expired` - current round ttl has expired and the withdrawal can not be processed.
   * `Processed` - all funds were successfully transferred to user.
-  * `Cancelled` - user asked to cancel withdrawal, his funds were minted in `Everscale` to his address back.
+  * `Cancelled` - the user asked to cancel the withdrawal, his funds were minted back to his `Everscale` address.
-  * `Pending` - there is not enough funds on vault to process the withdrawal.
+  * `Pending` - there are not enough funds in the vault to process the withdrawal.
-  * `Waiting for approve` - withdraw amount is bigger than the limit
+  * `Waiting for approve` - the withdrawal amount is bigger than the limit.

 ## Scheme